Nike's Strategy Analysis

 Key Competitive Advantages:

-Below is a strategy cascade for NIKE, Inc.'s strategy that has been formed through an outside-in analysis of publicly available data.
+Below is a strategy cascade for Nike's strategy that has been formed through an outside-in analysis of publicly available data.
 Scroll down below the graphic to click on the arrows to expand each strategic pillar and see more details:

 Drive Product Innovation and Portfolio Rebalancing